lifelib-dev/lifelib/makedocs/source/updates.rst

 * *29 Mar 2021:*
   `spyder-modelx v0.6.0 <https://docs.modelx.io/en/latest/releases/spymx_relnotes_v0.6.0.html>`_
-  and models v0.13.1 are released.
+  and modelx v0.13.1 are released.
   New download available on :doc:`download` page.

 * *14 Feb 2021:*
   lifelib v0.0.16 is released.
 See :ref:`releases` for details.
   New download available on :doc:`download` page.

+..
+Latest Updates End

 * *6 Dec 2020:*
   lifelib v0.0.15 is released.
 See :ref:`releases` for details.